 While this radical perspectivism certainly underlines the fundamental differences between EM/CA and the mainstream, it carries some complications.
 In particular, it seems to be at odds with the more phenomenological orientation of much ethnomethodology.
 Where the former insists that any understanding is always from some constitutive perspective, the latter claims that there is a kind of understanding that can capture phenomena in their own terms (see HAMMERSLEY, 2018a, Ch.4).
 As I outlined earlier, EM/CA insists that social phenomena are constituted publicly in and through processes of social interaction.
 This, it is argued, generates the world that we all experience within the natural attitude.
-But WATSON and SHARROCK's radical perspectivism implies that this view of social phenomena is simply one perspective amongst others, with a fundamental incommensurability reigning between them.
+But WATSON and SHARROCK's radical perspective amongst others, with a fundamental incommensurability reigning between them.
 It is thus unclear on what principled basis we could choose one perspective rather than another.
 While these authors appear to dismiss KUHN's perspectivism, along with that of MANNHEIM, their position shares similarities with his account of scientific paradigms.
 [39]

-7 It is quite close to what MACINTYRE (1988, p.352) refers to using this label.
+It is quite close to what MACINTYRE (1988, p.352) refers to using this label.
 In some interpretations, KUHN (1970) also adopts this view: see SHARROCK and READ (2002, Ch.4).

-8 See SHARROCK and ANDERSON (1986).
+See SHARROCK and ANDERSON (1986).
 GARFINKEL appears to conflate these two positions in his early writings (see GARFINKEL, 2006 [1948]).